Flea Treatment & Control

 What’s the best way to prevent a flea infestation?

 One way to prevent fleas from entering a home or business is by inspecting your clothing and running a comb through your pet’s fur before returning inside.
 Keeping long-haired coats trimmed also helps.

-All pets should either wear a flea collar or, under the guidance of a veterinarian, be treated with a flea preventative.
-All bedding, both pet and human, should be washed regularly, and all carpets and upholstered furniture should be vacuumed on a regular basis.
+All pets should either wear a flea collar or, under the guidance of a veterinarian, be treated with a flea and tick preventative such as flea spray, flea medicines or flea shampoos.
+All bedding, both pet, and human, should be washed regularly, and all carpets and upholstered furniture should be vacuumed on a regular basis.
 Eliminating outdoor habitats can greatly reduce the risk of fleas entering a home or business.
 If you believe you have a flea infestation, call EXCEL today to schedule your free home inspection.